-7 Goal Name Homeless Support Description the City of Warren and Trumbull County.
-High priority populations include physically and mentally disabled individuals, those persons suffering from are stranded or in need of temporary shelter.
-Warren is committed to help Adequate housing and services for transient and homeless individuals is considered to be the most important need in both the City of Warren and Trumbull County.
+7 Goal Name Homeless Support Goal Description Adequate housing and services for transient and homeless individuals is considered to be the most important need in both the City of Warren and Trumbull County.
 High priority populations include homeless persons, victims of domestic violence, physically and mentally disabled individuals, those persons suffering from AIDS and other diseases, and disaster victims who are stranded or in need of temporary shelter.
-Warren is committed to helping HUD achieve the goal of eliminating chronic homelessness in ten years; to that end, the City of Warren will use CDBG funds to: Support the establishment and operation of permanent supportive housing and men's transitional housing facilities; Encourage the creation of a better tracking mechanism to coordinate support for homeless and at-risk individuals who are assisted by social service agencies, as well as emergency, transitional, and permanent housing facilities throughout Trumbull County; and Support the Trumbull County Housing Collaborative in the preparation and implementation Homelessness in the next ten years. • Support the Trumbull County Housing Collaborative in the preparation and implementation of the Blueprint to End Homelessness in the next ten years.
+Warren is committed to helping HUD achieve the goal of eliminating chronic homelessness in ten years; to that end, the City of Warren will use CDBG funds to: Support the establishment and operation of permanent supportive housing and men's transitional housing facilities; Encourage the creation of a better tracking mechanism to coordinate support for homeless and at-risk individuals who are assisted by social service agencies, as well as emergency, transitional, and permanent housing facilities throughout Trumbull County; and • Support the Trumbull County Housing Collaborative in the preparation and implementation of the Blueprint to End Homelessness in the next ten years.
 Achievements in homeless assistance can be measured by factors including number of individuals served, number of individuals placed in emergency, transitional, or permanent supportive housing, amount of funding programmed towards the construction of supportive housing facilities, and number of facilities built and occupied.

-8 Goal Name Capital Improvements Description redevelopment of distressed neighborhoods.
-Programs to build roads, provide water and waste remova infrastructure services, and provide substantial economic benefits, including job creation and business r Rebuilding the physical infrastructure of a community improves the local business climate and is often critical to the redevelopment of distressed neighborhoods.
+8 Goal Name Capital Improvements Goal Description Rebuilding the physical infrastructure of a community improves the local business climate and is often critical to the redevelopment of distressed neighborhoods.
 Programs to build roads, provide water and waste removal, other public infrastructure services, and provide substantial economic benefits, including job creation and business retention.
-Increase funding for street resurfacing projects, until all roadways within the Target Area neighborhoods have been repaired; Set aside CDBG funding to seek outside sources of funding for needed Target Area infrastructure improvements; and Improve slum and blight conditions by razing those unsafe structures which do not meet code in order to remain competitive with newer communities.
+Increase funding for street resurfacing projects, until all roadways within the Target Area neighborhoods have been repaired; • Set aside CDBG funding to seek outside sources of funding for needed Target Area infrastructure improvements; and • Improve slum and blight conditions by razing those unsafe structures which do not meet code in order to remain competitive with newer communities.
 It should be noted that the benefits of infrastructure improvements are often not realized immediately, and should be evaluated after an appropriate period of time has passed.
 Once project have been completed and are integrated into the community, their success may be measured through the number of jobs created and/or retained, the amount of investment generated the number of new businesses created, condition of roads and transportation services, improved access, and community perception.